-GEN230 Introduction To American Politics - 4.5 Credit Hours
+GEN230 Introduction to American Politics - 4.5 Credit Hours (55 contact hours)

 In this course a student will study the institutions and constitutional framework of the United States Government and survey the structure and development of city and state government systems.
-The course is developed to teach values, rights, and responsibilities that shape the public decision making of an active and informed citizen, and influence contemporary public affairs in a democratic society.
+The course is developed to teach values, rights, and responsibilities that shape the public decision making of an active and informed citizen and influence contemporary public affairs in a democratic society.

-GEN240 Psychology - 4.5 Credit Hours
+GEN240 Psychology - 4.5 Credit Hours (55 contact hours)

 This general psychology course is intended to provide the student with a basic understanding of psychology, its relationships to the life sciences and how behaviors affect people's everyday lives.
-Emphasis is placed on developmental psychology and the problems that people face in regards to relationships and the mental and physical dilemmas they may pose.
+Emphasis is placed on developmental psychology and the problems that people face in regard to relationships and the mental and physical dilemmas they may pose.
 Topics such as stress, altered states of consciousness, aging, conflicts and types of therapies will be presented.

-GEN285 Economics - 4.5 credit Hours
+GEN285 Economics - 4.5 credit Hours (55 contact hours)